Whenever you buy something from us at Story of Mum, you're also helping many other mothers around the world.

 We started #mykidsdressedme (join in here!) which spiralled into a viral fundraising campaign, (and went on to be picked up by Oxfam as their own annual fundraiser), and have hosted charity events ranging from an odd shoe adventure from Lands End to Truro (join in here!), to the UK's first Dance Walk Fitness event along Penzance prom...

-We're currently planning our activity for 2017 - do you have an idea for how we could help a particular group of mothers or an important charitable cause?
-We are always open to ideas for possible collaborations, so please do get in touch.
+If you have an idea for how we could help a particular group of mothers or an important charitable cause, please do get in touch.